agavitalis/aza-finance-node/README.md

-# Azafinance API with Open API Specifications
+# Azafinance API API Ms with Ts

-This project is a REST API with all the endpoints documented built with Node.js and Express.
+This project is a simple transaction microservice using RabbitMQ is it's event listner.

 ## Prerequisites
 - Node.js 10+